ryzendew/AF-package-manager/README.md

 5. Monitor the update progress in real-time

 #### Batch Installation
-1. Search for packages
+1. Search for packages you want to install
-2. Check the checkboxes next to packages you want to install
+2. Check the checkboxes in the first column next to the packages you want to install
-3. The "Install Selected Packages" button will show how many packages are selected
+3. The "Install Selected Packages" button will become enabled once you select packages
-4. Click this button to install all selected packages at once
+4. Click the "Install Selected Packages" button to start the batch installation process
+5. Confirm the installation in the dialog that appears, listing all selected packages
-5. Enter your password when prompted
+6. Enter your password when prompted
+7. A progress dialog will show the installation status of each package
+8. Once complete, a summary of successful and failed installations will be displayed

 #### Package Options
 - Use the "Use --overwrite '*'" checkbox when installing packages that have file conflicts